gordon-cs/gordon-360-api/README.md

 `api/events/25Live/Public` Returns all events in 25Live marked to promote on public calendars (Reuirement_ID = 3).

+### Housing
+What is it?
+Resource that represents residence hall information that would concern the residents or housing director.

+##### GET

+`api/housing/apartmentInfo` Calls the CCT 'GET_STU__HOUSING_INFO' stored procedure, which currently selects ID, Title, Firstname, Lastname, OnOffCampus, BuildingDescription, OnCampusRoom, Gender, and Email from CCT.dbo.Student for Josua Rogers.

 ### Memberships
 What is it?
 Resource that represents the affiliation between a student and a club.